opynfinance/GammaProtocol/docs/contracts-documentation/external/canonical-weth/weth9.md

 #### Return Values:

-- true if tx succeeded
+- True if tx succeeds, False if not

 ### Event `Approval(address src, address guy, uint256 wad)`

-emmitted when a sender approve WETH transfer
+emits an event when a sender approves WETH

 ### Event `Transfer(address src, address dst, uint256 wad)`

-emmitted when a sender transfer WETH
+emits an event when a sender transfers WETH

 ### Event `Deposit(address dst, uint256 wad)`

-emitted when a sender deposit ETH into this contract
+emits an event when a sender deposits ETH into this contract

 ### Event `Withdrawal(address src, uint256 wad)`

-emmited when a sender withdraw ETH from this contract
+emits an event when a sender withdraws ETH from this contract